Equality and Relationship

 Jerry is a strong, independent, and refuses to be belittled.

-She allowed her wounded pride, her despotism over the shift standard for women and men in the world, to harm her even more; she thought she could avenge the world for it, but she ended up only harming herself further.
+She allowed her wounded pride, her disappointment over the shift standard for women and men in the world, to harm her even more; she thought she could avenge the world for it, but she ended up only harming herself further.

 The Breakdown: